On the varieties of the second row of the split Freudenthal-Tits Magic Square: Recognizing the line Grassmannian, half-spin and geometries

 \begin{proof} We may assume that $(X,\Xi)$ is proper.
 By Lemma~\ref{MMinductive} we know that every residue is a Mazzocca-Melone set of split type $6$, which is proper by Lemma~\ref{proper}.
 Hence it follows from Proposition~\ref{casen=3} that every residue is a half-spin variety $\mathcal{D}_{5,5}(\K)$.

-Define the following incidence geometry $\mathcal{G}(X)$ with objects of type 1 up to 6.
-The \emph{elements of type} $1,\ldots, 6$ are the {points, singular 5-spaces, singular lines, singular planes, singular 4-spaces which are not contained in a singular $5$-space}, and {\EQ}s, respectively.
-Incidence is containment made symmetric, except in the following two cases.
-A singular 5-space and a singular 4-space which is not contained in a singular $5$-space are incident if they intersect in a 3-space, and a singular {5-space} and a \EQ\ are incident if their intersection is a 4-dimensional singular space.
+Define the following numbered simplical complex $\mathcal{G}(X)$ with vertices of types 1 up to 6.
+The \emph{vertices of type} $1,\ldots, 6$ are the {points of $X$, singular 5-spaces, singular lines, singular planes, singular 4-spaces which are not contained in a singular $5$-space}, and {\EQ}s, respectively.
+First defining a graph on these vertices, adjacency is containment made symmetric, except in the following two cases.
+A singular 5-space and a singular 4-space which is not contained in a singular $5$-space are adjacent if they intersect in a 3-space, and a singular {5-space} and a \EQ\ are adjacent if their intersection is a 4-dimensional singular space.
+The simplices of $\cG(X)$ are again the cliques of the graph just defined.
+It is routine to check that this is a chamber complex.

 We claim that $\mathcal{G}(X)$ is a building of type $\mathsf{E}_6$ over the field $\K$, with standard Bourbaki \cite{Bourbaki} labeling of the types.